Tpj-root/isro/Quiz_Assessment.md

 d.Advanced propulsion systems

-c.
+Ans: c.
 All of the given options